sashadim/sashadim.github.io/about.md

+---
+layout: default
+title: About
+---
+# About page

 Significant experience in the development and implementation of complex solutions covering commercial, technological, service and procurement issues within important international Companies.